konradxmalinowski/Weather-app/README.md

    cd Weather-app
    ```
 3. **Open the `index.html` file in your browser**
    Done!
 Now you can start using the application! 🎉

-## Future Features

-- Integration with maps to select locations
-- Seamless experience on mobile devices
-- Dark mode

 ## Contact